Sequential hypothesis testing for continuously-monitored quantum systems: Introduction

 The problem of sequential hypothesis testing has been recently tackled in the quantum realm \cite{QuantumVargas2021, li_optimal_2022}, in a setting where copies of a quantum system (either in $\rho=\rho_{0}$ or in $\rho=\rho_{1}$) are provided on demand.
 The ultimate quantum bound on the mean stopping time (or the mean number of sampled copies) has been shown to follow the ``quantized version’' of Wald's result: naively exchanging probability distributions $p_{0(1)}(x)$ for quantum states $\rho_{0(1)}$, i.e. $\expect_{0}[n]\sim -\tfrac{\log\epsilon}{D(\rho_{0}||\rho_{1})}$.

 Here, we study a very different quantum setting where, instead of performing a sequence of measurements on an increasing number of copies, we perform a (continuous) sequence of measurements on the \emph{very same quantum system}; and the question is to discriminate between two possible internal dynamics of the monitored system.
-We envision a quantum sensor, in particular an optomechanical sensor, whose dynamics is affected by, for example, the presence of external mass or some other force, and our task is to be able to detect this presence by observing a single (possibly long) measured signal.
+We envision a quantum sensor, in particular an optomechanical sensor, whose dynamics are affected by external factors such as the presence of external mass or other forces, and the task is to detect this presence by observing a single (possibly long) measured signal.

-As mentioned above the characteristic trait of sequential problems is that the horizon of observations is not fixed in advance; it is a stochastic variable.
+As previously mentioned, the characteristic trait of sequential problems is that the horizon of observations is not fixed in advance; it is a stochastic variable.
 Under quite mild assumptions we will give an expression for the mean stopping time and characterize the stopping-time distribution for a wide class of continuously monitored quantum systems, with special focus on those described by Gaussian quantum states and Gaussian measurement statistics.

 This work is structured as follows.
 In Sec.\ref{sec:hypothesis_testing} we revisit the hypothesis testing scenario, and introduce both the deterministic (fixed horizon) strategy and the sequential probability ratio test (SPRT); which are illustrated in Sec.~\ref{ssec:gaussian_iid} by means of a simple Gaussian IID case.
 We then move to continuously-monitored quantum systems, described in Sec.~\ref{sec:QMON}, and introduce the Gaussian model under study in Sec.~\ref{ssec:QMONgauss}.
 Our results are presented in Sec.~\ref{sec:QMONtest}.
 We begin by analyzing the stochastic evolution of the relevant statistic for hypothesis testing, i.e. log-likelihood ratio (LLR), and in Sec.~\ref{ssec:theorems} our analytical results for general continuous-monitoring quantum systems are presented.
 We prove some general results on the properties of the SPRT stopping times, under some mild assumptions on the statistical properties of the LLR.
 The case of Gaussian quantum systems is studied in detail in Sec.~\ref{ssec:QMONGAUSStest}, first by providing analytical results for the first moments of the LLR distribution, and secondly by numerically studying its behavior in order to assess its advantage of sequential strategies against deterministic ones.
 Finally, an outlook is given in Sec.~\ref{sec:outlook}